Gorgeous Smiles Dental

 How Do I Know If My Wisdom Tooth Infection Is Spreading?

 Recognizing when the infection has gone beyond the tooth is crucial.
-Once bacteria enter your bloodstream or jawbone, the risks increase significantly.
+Once bacteria enter your jawbone or bloodstream, the risks increase significantly.

 Intense or Radiating Pain